September 13th, 2023

 Sites and sponsors: Establish clear and quick communication channels, to ensure timely and efficient slot allocation.

 Traditionally, slot allocation is managed through a mix of communication methods such as emails, phone calls, and spreadsheets.
 This can cause confusion about the order in which requests are made.
 This disorganized approach can also lead to lost requests or unseen updates.
 If the communication process between sites and sponsors isn’t timely, slot allocation won’t be, either.

 Efficient communication between sites and sponsors is critical to establishing and maintaining efficient slot management.

 - Sites need an easy way to initiate slot requests and share updates to those requests with sponsors.

 - Sponsors need an easy way to receive and review slot requests across all enrolling sites, as well as a quick way to share updates back with their sites.

 Consider how technology can simplify and expedite this communication.

 The StudyTeam patient enrollment management software has a built-in Slot Management feature that empowers sponsors and sites to manage slot allocation in a centralized location easily and efficiently.
 Sites and sponsors manage and update slot requests right within StudyTeam, where they already manage recruitment and enrollment.
 They get automatic email notifications when there are requests or updates to review, so there’s no lag in the slot management workflow.

-Effective slot management is just one strategy to increase enrollment in clinical trials.
+Effective slot management is one of many strategies to increase enrollment in clinical trials.
 Not only does this improved process enroll patients in a timely manner, but it can ultimately accelerate enrollment timelines.